DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 Name of the field or column name that maps to the primary entity id.
 Required if the [id pairs SQL](#szprimaryrelationshipidpairssqlfile) is defined.

 *Example value:* `primary_id`

+## SZSelectionData
+Prepackaged criteria selection data, one per UI display plugin.

+### SZSelectionData.plugin
+**required** String

+Name of the UI display plugin. (e.g. selector for condition).

+This plugin name is stored in the application database, so once there are cohorts or data features that use this prepackaged criteria, you can't change the plugin names.

+### SZSelectionData.pluginData
+**required** String

+Serialized data for the UI display plugin e.g. "{"conceptId":"201826"}".

+### SZSelectionData.pluginDataFile
+**required** String

+Name of the file that contains the serialized data for the UI display plugin.

+This file should be in the same directory as the prepackaged criteria (e.g. `condition.json`).

+If this property is specified, the value of the `pluginData` property is ignored.